Roderic Teamer

-Roderic Fitzgerald Teamer Jr. (born May 12, 1997) is an American football strong safety for the Las Vegas Raiders of the National Football League (NFL).
+Roderic Fitzgerald Teamer Jr. (born May 12, 1997) is an American professional football safety.
+He has previously played in the National Football League (NFL) for the Los Angeles Chargers, Las Vegas Raiders, and New Orleans Saints.
 He played college football at Tulane.

-Early life and high school
+Early life

 Teamer was born and grew up in New Orleans, Louisiana and attended Brother Martin High School.
 He was named first team All-Metro and first team All-State as a senior after recording 116 tackles, two interceptions and a sack.

 College career

 Teamer played four seasons for the Tulane Green Wave.
 He became a starter at cornerback towards the end of his freshman season.
 He made 48 tackles (3.5 for loss) with two passes broken up, a blocked kick and a fumble recovery, which he returned 52 yards for a touchdown in his junior season.
 As a senior, Teamer finished second on the team with 72 tackles along with six passes broken up and an interception and was named second team All-American Athletic Conference.
 He finished his collegiate career with 197 tackles, 15 passes defensed, three interceptions and three sacks in 46 games played.